![]() |

 ||

-The Labor Day Telethon starring Jerry Lewis and "his kids" is a timeworn tradition.
-From the fifties into the current century, the biggest stars of Broadway, Hollywood and Las Vegas appeared with Jerry on this fundraising variety show, giving us memorable performances by a wide range of celebrities.
-From cheesy Vegas lounge acts, to major motion picture stars with something to plug, this fantastically successful venture has been a yearly orgy of hilarious histrionics on the part of the host and guests - and an opportunity for the audience at home to see entertainers they haven't layed eyes on in decades.
-Talent like Andy Williams, Steve and Eydie, Glen Campbell, Charo and the like.
+Say it ain't so!
+No Jerry Lewis on Labor Day?
+In 2011, MDA dropped its long-time spokesperson (who died in 2017) and the Labor Day weekend long telethon, up to 211⁄2 hours, in favor of a truncated 6 hour telecast where Lewis was nowhere to be seen.
+Reportedly the telethon producers by that point were afraid to put an increasingly erratic and irratable Jerry on live for fear he may criticize the MDA organization.
+The telethon was dropped altogether in 2015.
+The Labor Day Telethon starring Jerry Lewis and "his kids" was a timeworn TV tradition since 1966, ending with the 45th broadcast in 2011, rumor has it the MDA organization wanted to move on and Jerry just didn't fit the image they are going for in the modern age.
+From the fifties into the current century, the biggest stars of Broadway, Hollywood and Las Vegas appeared with Jerry on this fundraising variety marathon, giving us so many memorable performances by a wide range of celebrities.
+Why MDA doesn't raise capital by packaging these performances in a DVD set is a mystery to me.
+From cheesy Vegas lounge acts, to major motion picture stars with something to plug, this fantastically successful venture has been a yearly orgy of hilarious histrionics on the part of the host and guests - and an opportunity for the audience at home to see entertainers they haven't laid eyes on in decades.
+Talent like Andy Williams, Tony Orlando, Norm Crosby, Glen Campbell, Charo and the like.

-In addition to the national broadcast, local stations would do cut-ins with regional stars asking for donations to the Muscular Dystrophy Association.
-Because the show was broadcast live, and over the course of a whole two days, sometimes hosts and guests found themselves saying and doing things they wish they hadn't.
+In addition to the national broadcast, local stations would do cut-aways with regional stars asking for donations to the Muscular Dystrophy Association.
+Because the show was broadcast live over the course of a two entire days, sometimes hosts and guests found themselves saying and doing things they wish they hadn't.
 Did Jerry really call that guy a "half-a-person" because he had no legs?

 "I clearly recall Mr. Lewis, bow tie untied, ruffled shirt partly unbuttoned, sweating profusely, starting to talk about his motivation to do the telethon.
 It's about 4 or 5 in the morning.
 In hindsight and after hearing revelations concerning Mr. Lewis' prescription drug addiction during that era, I have always wondered how chemically enhanced the moment was.

-1966, Jerry Lewis has helped raise an estimated $2 billion for "Jerry's
+Since 1966, Jerry Lewis has helped raise more than $2 billion for "Jerry's Kids."

 Jerry